platformsh/platformsh-docs/themes/psh-docs/layouts/shortcodes/composable/disclaimer.md

 {{ $title := "Note" }}
 {{ $theme := "warning" }}
-{{ $inner := "Please note that [Composable Image (BETA)](/create-apps/app-reference/composable-image.md) has been released, and it would change the way you install runtimes in your application container." }}
+{{ $inner := "You can now use the Upsun composable image (BETA) to install runtimes and tools in your application container.
+To find out more, see the [dedicated documentation page](/create-apps/app-reference/composable-image.md)." }}
 {{ partial "note" (dict "context" . "title" $title "theme" $theme "Inner" $inner) }}